LeoDutriaux/My_website/content/authors/admin/_index.md

 - Visitors
 ---

-I am currently Assisant Professor at the EMC research group, University Lumière Lyon 2.
+I am currently Assisant Professor at the EMC research group, Université Lumière Lyon 2.

 My research interests include memory, language, spatial cognition, and health cognition from a grounded, embodied, and situated perspective.

-My PhD project (supervised by Valérie Gyselinck and Pascale Piolino) aimed to study the involvement of the sensory-motor systems in memory, language, and spatial cognition using motor interference.
-During my first postdoctoral position with prof. Lawrence Barsalou, I investigated health cognition and, more specifically, how situated conceptualizations contribute to the desire that can motivate behavior, such as eating.
-My current focus is the neuroscience of spatial cognition.

 As a strong supporter of interdisciplinarity I use a wide range of method, from behavior (experiment, surveys) to neuroimaging (EEG, fMRI).

 I also co-developped Neuropsydia, a Python Module for creating experiments, tasks and questionnaires.